BNasmith/PTForsyth/PTFWorkofChrist.md

 of its power to prevent the consummation of the Kingdom of God.
-It is the sense of guilt that we have to get back to-day for the soul's sake and the kingdom's ; not simply the sense of sin.
+It is the sense of guilt that we have to get back to-day for the soul's sake and the kingdom's; not simply the sense of sin.
-There are many who recognise the power of sin, the misfortune of it ; what they do not recognise is the thing that makes it most sinful, which makes it what it is before God, namely, guilt; which introduces something noxious and not merely deranged, malignant and not merely hostile ; the fact that it is transgression against not simply God, not simply against a loving
+There are many who recognise the power of sin, the misfortune of it; what they do not recognise is the thing that makes it most sinful, which makes it what it is before God, namely, guilt; which introduces something noxious and not merely deranged, malignant and not merely hostile; the fact that it is transgression against not simply God, not simply against a loving
 God, but against a holy God.
 Everything begins and ends in our Christian theology